Mount Nebo hero image

 Safety & Stewardship Notes

-Encourage respectful volume during worship moments shared with other pilgrims.
+Keep worship moments at a respectful volume since the summit is shared with other pilgrims.
 Stay on marked paths to protect archaeological remains and native plantings.

 FAQs